-- In the bowl of a stand mixer beat the butter and the sugar and with the paddle attachment on medium-high speed until it is pale and fluffy, about 3 minutes.
+- In a large bowl beat the butter and the sugar with a handheld mixer on low for about 30 seconds until the ingredients are combined then increase the speed to medium-high and cream the butter and sugar until it is pale yellow, soft, fluffy, and creamy looking, about 3 minutes.
 Add the vanilla and beat on medium speed for 30 seconds.
 Scrape the sides and sides and bottom of the bowl

-- Add the eggs one at a time, beating on medium speed until well combined.
-Scrape the sides and bottom of the bowl and beat for another 30 seconds.
+- Add the egg, beating on medium speed until it is incorporated.
+Scrape the sides and bottom of the bowl

 - For the whipping cream, remove the bowl and the beaters from the refrigerator.
 Beat the heavy cream until soft peaks form.
-Stir about 1/4 of the whipped cream into the cake batter.
+Fold all of the whipped cream into the cake batter.
 Then gently fold the rest of the whipped cream into the batter.

-- Let the cupcakes cool completely for about 1 hour.
-Store the cupcakes in an airtight container.
+- Let the cupcakes cool in the pan for 10 minutes then remove them from the cupcake pan and place them on the cooling rack and cool to room temperate, about 1 hour.
+Store the cupcakes in an airtight container if not frosting them the same day.
 The cupcakes can be stored at room temperature for about 48 hours or frozen up to 2 months.